 Skills such as speed boat driving, guitar, ropes course, mountain biking, gymnastics, video production, arts & crafts, fishing, sailing, windsurfing, fencing, self-defense, photography, yoga, dance, survival skills, parkour, and lifeguarding are particularly desirable.

 Counselors must be 19 years old and have completed at least a year of college or equivalent.
 All counselors are responsible for being CPR and First Aid certified before campers arrive.
 We will provide an optional Lifeguarding Certification Training (including a CPR and First Aid training that can also be taken separately) before Staff Training week begins.

 Counselors who attended Mountain Camp as campers and are currently in their 1st year of college are offered partial summer positions.
-All other applicants are expected to be able to work from the beginning of staff training until the end of Session 8.
+All other applicants are expected to be able to work from the beginning of staff training until the end of the last session.
 If your available dates fall outside of this range, or you have other scheduling conflicts, please email the office before applying.

 Training and Support